Papo & Yo

-Papo & Yo is a fantasy adventure video game, released on August 14, 2012 on the PlayStation 3 via the PlayStation Network and since April 18, 2013 on Microsoft Windows through Steam.
+Papo & Yo is an adventure video game developed and published by Minority Media for the PlayStation 3.
+It was originally released on August 14, 2012 on the PlayStation Network and since April 18, 2013 on Microsoft Windows through Steam.
 It was released on January 7, 2014 on OS X and Linux through the Humble Indie Bundle X, and on July 1, 2015 via Steam.
 The game involves a young Brazilian boy Quico who, while hiding from his abusive, alcoholic father, finds himself taken to a dream-like favela, and meeting a normally docile creature, Monster.
 The player, as Quico, can interact with Monster and manipulate the buildings of the favela in unique ways, such as by stacking individual shacks on each other, to complete puzzles and progress in the game.
 Papo & Yo was designed by Vander Caballero, who created the story based on his own past in dealing with an abusive, alcoholic father.

 Gameplay

 The game takes place in an unspecified Brazilian favela which the player has to navigate.
 The player takes on the role of Quico, a young boy who has run away from his home to escape his abusive and alcoholic father.
 Quico has the ability to turn the environment into a magical and dream-like world.
 For example, tugging a glowing thread can pull a stairway out of the side of a building, lifting a cardboard box can cause an entire building to come unmoored from its foundations, shacks can sprout legs and scuttle into place to provide a handy bridge.
 According to Ars Technica's website "there's a sense of childlike imagination at play in the way the game adds a layer of magic into the rundown world, and it's likely to make you look at your own surroundings a little differently after you play".

 One of the key elements of the game is Monster, a giant that Quico discovers while navigating through the slums.
 Monster at first appears to be very kind and helpful.
 He can be made to hold down pressure plates and his belly can be used as a super-trampoline to reach rooftops.
 Monster has an addiction for eating frogs and if he eats one he becomes a fiery, raging beast that will damage anything around him, even Quico if he cannot get away quickly enough.
 The player can use a fruit to calm him.